Deliverance (collection): Concept and creative process

 Deliverance (Spring/Summer 2004) is the twenty-third collection McQueen designed for his eponymous fashion house.
 The collection was inspired by one of McQueen's favourite films, the 1969 tragedy They Shoot Horses, Don't They?, which portrays a lengthy dance marathon during the Great Depression.
-Hoping to win prize money, the desperate participants risk their well-being by dancing for weeks on end, urged on by the well-heeled paying audience and the cold-hearted emcee who runs the show.
+Hoping to win prize money, the desperate participants risk their well-being by dancing for weeks on end, urged on by the affluent paying audience and the cruel emcee who runs the show.
 The collection and accompanying show use the dance marathon concept to express McQueen's exhaustion with the never-ending need for designers to produce new collections to drive sales.
 He may also have been speaking about his difficulties with success and fame; Susannah Frankel felt he was thinking of "man's futile quest for capital at the expense of dignity, and of the flawed and ultimately alienating belief that fame, money, or class leads to a better life."
 In a subsequent interview, McQueen described the show as a statement about his feelings about America at the time, saying "it's in a scary place".

 With this inspiration in mind, the clothing in the collection is a romantic interpretation of Depression-era fashion across three phases.
 The first recalled the glamour of Old Hollywood before the stock market crash that precipitated the Depression.
 The second portion drew on sportswear.
 The final phase returned to silhouettes from the first, but rendered in faded colours and utilitarian fabrics, indicating the exhaustion and despair of the Depression.
 McQueen's customarily sharp tailoring was relaxed somewhat for the collection in order to allow the models in the runway show to move freely.
 Because they were meant to be in a dance competition, the men had competitor numbers pinned to their backs.

 The first phase mainly comprised glamorous eveningwear as well as shorter cocktail and day dresses.
 Long evening gowns were shown in satin and lamé; in a new development for McQueen, many were cut on the bias to allow the fabric to flow and drape.
 Some had a "mermaid" silhouette: fitted to the body and flared at the bottom, resembling a mermaid tail.
 Other dresses had full skirts in tulle and feathers.
 One orange dress was cut so low in the back that it exposed the intergluteal cleft like McQueen's early bumster trousers.
 There were also 1930s-style skirt suits and ensembles with satin pants or crystal-studded stockings.
 Swarovski crystals, sequins, beads, embroidery, and feathers were all used for embellishments.
 In this phase, the competitor numbers were rendered in crystal.
 Some ensembles were accessorised with feather boas.

 The sportswear phase featured bright colours and loud patterns, all with minimal tailoring to encourage movement.
 Models wore tight bodysuits, sequinned hotpants, and relaxed casual dresses.
 For footwear they had kitten heels or trainers.
 Some items were inspired by sports jerseys, with patterns of jersey numbers as a visual motif.
 Other aesthetic flourishes here included cut-outs, flounces, floral patterns, and racing stripes.